Supported Hardware Configurations Standard

 Introduction

 To ensure that the hardware used in the PSU computing environment meets minimum security and configuration baselines, OIT and the Hardware Standards Committee work to develop and update standard models of computer hardware.
-PSU Enterprise endpoint infrastructure is built around the support of these models, and support of non-standard models requires extensive, labor-intensive manual configuration.
-This Standard will define the hardware included and the cases in which OIT will charge a fee to support such non-standard hardware.
+PSU Enterprise Apps and endpoint infrastructure are built around the support of these models, and support of non-standard models requires extensive, labor-intensive manual configuration.

 Purpose and Applicability

-This OIT Standard aims to establish computer hardware configuration standards for systems used within the PSU enterprise and define expectations around the cost of supporting non-standard hardware.
+This OIT Standard aims to establish PSU-owned computer hardware configuration standards and define expectations around the fees for supporting non-standard hardware.

 This standard only applies to the following hardware: